the-craft-beer-foundation/white-paper/README.md

 ### A New Deal

-To address the challenges faced by craft beer brewers requires a unit of exchange and a new platform.
+To address the challenges faced by craft breweries requires a unit of exchange and a new platform.
 The first phase involves the introduction of the Brew Token.
 The next phase involves the development and roll-out of the Brew platform.

 #### Token Technology